adam-bishop/MoonshotWeb/README.md

 ### Installation

-Installation is based on RedHat.
+Installation is based on RedHat Linux.

 #### Installing Apache HTTPD, PHP, and MySQL